Pericena/CiclopeClic/README.md

-# CiclopeClic: The Future of Ethical Phishing Campaigns with AI 🚀
+# CiclopeClic

-  Generador de link con IA - Campañas Phishing
+  The Future of Ethical Phishing Campaigns with AI 🚀

 <p align="center">
   <a href="https://lpericena.blogspot.com/2024/02/ciclopeclic-generador-de-enlaces-con-ia.html">